The Top 5 Cholesterol Myths

 Children with high cholesterol should be on a diet that restricts saturated fat to 7% of calories and no more than 200 mg per day of dietary cholesterol, according to the guidelines.
 Fiber supplements and more exercise are also recommended.

 While the guidelines prompted a bit of an outcry from parents worried that doctors would be pushing cholesterol-lowering drugs for kids, a new study suggests that less than 1% of adolescents aged 12 to 17 would be considered candidates for medication.

 Myth 4: Food is heart-healthy if it says "0 mg cholesterol"

 The Cholesterol portion of the nutritional label refers to dietary cholesterol, which is only one of the things found in food that can cause your cholesterol to go sky-high.
 (A bigger contributor to elevated cholesterol?
 A high-fat diet.)
 It's also believed to be the least important.
-Saturated fat (found in animal foods and dairy products) and trans fats (found in packaged foods) appear to have a far greater impact on low-density lipoprotein (LDL), the so-called bad cholesterol that causes atherosclerosis, than dietary cholesterol.
+Saturated fat (found in animal foods and dairy products) and trans fats (found in packaged foods) appear to have a far greater impact on low-density lipoprotein (LDL), the so-called INVALID ARTICLE ID that causes atherosclerosis, than dietary cholesterol.

 Myth 5: Cholesterol is always a bad thing

 When most people hear "cholesterol" they think "bad."
 Like most things in life, the reality is more complex.
 High cholesterol can be dangerous, but cholesterol itself is essential to various bodily processes, from insulating nerve cells in the brain to providing structure for cell membranes.
 That's why your body makes the white, waxy substance (about 75% of the cholesterol in your blood is made by the liver and cells elsewhere in your body).